Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Qantas is a member of the Australian International Airlines Operation Group - an employer association

 ## Legal Framework:
-- The laws and R
+- The laws and regulations that deal with
+- Employment contracts are legally binding agreements between employee and employer that sets out the terms and conditions of employment